How long does alcohol stay in your system? A comprehensive guide

 How Long Does Alcohol Stay In Your System: Blood, Breath, Sweat & Urine?

 Determining exactly how long alcohol is detectable in your system depends on many variables, including which kind of drug test is being used.
-Different tests have different time frames of detection, not just when it comes to detecting alcohol but for other substances also.
+Different tests have different time frames of detection, not just when it comes to detecting alcohol but also for other substances.

 • Blood: Alcohol can stay detectable in your bloodstream by a blood test for up to 12 hours post-consumption